 How do you know which type of light exposure you have in your home?
 There are a few ways to test light levels.
 Let’s start with the simplest.

-At the brightest time of the day, usually noon, stand in the place in the room where you’re thinking of putting a plant.
+At the brightest time of the day, usually noon, stand in the room where you’re thinking of putting a plant.
 Hold up your hand and look at the shadow it casts.
 If the shadow has a well-defined outline and is easy to see, you’ve likely got high light levels.
 If the shadow is ill-defined and faint, that indicates low light levels.

 You can also purchase a light meter.
 These handy little devices measure the light in your space.
 Just be sure to angle the meter toward the light source rather than the plant.

-Typical Light Conditions Majesty Palms Receive in Their Native Habitats
+Native Light Conditions Majesty Palms Receive

 Majesty palms are native to the African island of Madagascar.
 Here, they grow along river banks and in swampy areas.
 R. rivularis is usually found growing as part of the understory.
 That means they grow underneath other, taller plants.